mikedidomizio/launch-dorkly/README.md

 ### List of things this project can currently do

-To quickly give you an idea and bit of comfort on what this project can do
+To quickly give you an idea on what this project can do

 #### READ